Alejogb1/job-board/blog-data/prometheus-cpu-usage-query-example.md

 Also, the official Prometheus documentation is also excellent.
 It's always the first place to look if you need something clarified so go there first.

-Okay I hope this helps you out.
+I hope this helps you out.
 I am done for the day see you around.